 The threat and reality of climate change for the UK means that some local councils along with the Environment Agency, are forming plans for an energy efficient and low carbon future.
 The county of Suffolk, where there is already an experience of coastal land-loss, is especially active, aiming to be England’s ‘Greenest County’.
-Simon Read, as a local resident, has been taking a leading role in a community partnership formed around the river Deben, and has contributed ideas around the enhancement of the river, and made proposals for restoration of its degraded saltmarsh https://www.simonread.info/.
+Simon Read, as a local resident, has been taking a leading role in a community partnership formed around the river Deben since the 1990s, and has contributed ideas around the enhancement of the river, and made proposals for restoration of its degraded saltmarsh https://www.simonread.info/.